Budgie Parakeet Food and Feeding Recommendations

+Vegetables: For optimal health, organic vegetables should be offered daily.
 Vegetables are best fed raw.
 For the biggest nutritional punch, focus mostly on dark green leafy vegetables (some favorites are dandelion leaves, parsley, cilantro, kale, spinach) and orange veggies (carrots, sweet potatoes, yams, pumpkin).
-For optimal health, vegetables can be fed daily.
-Offer fruit only occasionally (perhaps 1-2 times weekly) as it contains more sugar.
+Herbs and spices are excellent as well – keep reading for details.

-Note: Parakeets hull their seed which means they take the “skin” off the outside of the seed before eating it.
+Note: Parakeets hull their seeds, which means they take the “skin” off the outside of the seed before eating it.
 This “skin” normally drops back into the dish, so it may look like their dish is full.
 Don’t be fooled by a dish of empty seed hulls!

 Keep in the cage at all times: